Ten Day Ski Getaway: Montana's Local Gems

 Ski Blacktail Mountain

-Grab breakfast in Lakeside or Kalispell before enjoying some family-friendly downhill skiing overlooking Flathead Lake.
-Blacktail is unique in these parts because the parking lot is at the top, with unparalleled views of Flathead Lake and Glacier National Park.
-Three chairlifts and a handle tow access 1,000 acres of tree skiing, along with beginner and intermediate terrain.
-Grab dinner in Lakeside at Beargrass Bistro, Harbor Grille or Tamarack Brewing Co.
-If you’re staying another night, book Mountain Lake Lodge, the Islander Inn or Whispering Pines Cabins.
+Enjoy breakfast in Lakeside or Kalispell before enjoying some family-friendly downhill skiing overlooking Flathead Lake.
+Blacktail boasts epic powder all winter long.
+It’s unique in these parts because the parking lot is at the top, with unparalleled views of Flathead Lake and Glacier National Park.
+Three chairlifts and a surface lift access 1,000 acres of powdery tree skiing, along with beginner and intermediate terrain.
+Grab dinner in the lakefront town of Bigfork at the Split Rock Restaurant or Flathead Lake Brewing Co., and if you’re staying another night, keep your after-dinner trip short by overnighting in Bigfork too, at the Mountain Lake Lodge or the Islander Inn.

 Come Visit Montana This Winter